stIncMale/stincmale.github.io/_posts/2012-01-01-jdbc-timestamp-pitfalls.markdown

 and retrieved from a [`ResultSet`](https://cr.openjdk.java.net/~iris/se/14/spec/fr/java-se-14-fr-spec/api/java.sql/java/sql/ResultSet.html) via [`ResultSet.getTimestamp(int columnIndex)`].

-It is working fine &mdash; stores timestamps and reads them back as expected.
-But then you start it on a different machine all of a sudden, it reads not what you expected &mdash; all timestamps are shifted by a few hours.
+It is working fine&mdash;stores timestamps and reads them back as expected.
+But then you start it on a different machine all of a sudden, it reads not what you expected&mdash;all timestamps are shifted by a few hours.
 What happened and how this could have been avoided?

 ## [](#explanation){:.section-link}Explanation {#explanation}
 Turns out, the new machine uses a different time zone, but our application was not written correctly to survive such an event.